AI Business TransformationBusiness Ops

 The use case describes a technology deployment.
 The imperative describes a business transformation with specific, measurable outcomes that connect directly to the enterprise strategy set at Level 1.
 The use case can be completed by deploying a tool.
 The imperative requires workflow redesign, job redesign, training, change management, and AI enablement working together, which is exactly what Level 3 delivers.

 The use case format persists because it is what technology teams and AI vendors naturally produce.
 There is nothing wrong with use cases as a tactical planning tool within Level 4.
 But they are insufficient as the unit of action for Level 2 because they do not create the conditions for the 70% effort of workflow transformation that determines whether AI investments produce enterprise-level returns.
-Deloitte's 2026 State of AI report illustrates the consequence: only 34% of organizations are using AI to truly reimagine their business, while 37% are layering AI onto existing operations with little or no structural change.
-The use case approach produces the latter.
+Deloitte’s 2026 State of AI report illustrates the consequence: only 34% of organizations are using AI to truly reimagine their business, while 37% are layering AI onto existing operations with little or no structural change.1 The use case approach produces the latter.
 Business Transformation Imperatives produce the former.
+The deployment data shows how wide the gap remains: as of March 2026, McKinsey research found that roughly 10% of enterprise functions were using AI agents, a reminder of how far ambition runs ahead of deployment when the unit of action is the tool rather than the transformation.4

 Strategically derived.
 Every imperative traces directly to a strategic priority set at Level 1.
 If you cannot draw a clear line from the imperative to a board-level business outcome, it does not belong in the portfolio.
 This is the most important filter and the one most often violated.
 Organizations routinely include imperatives that sound strategic but actually originated from a department’s technology wish list rather than from enterprise strategy.